 The Reuse Marketplace is a website where businesses, government, institutions, and non-profits can post unwanted items for free.
 If you go to the site right now, you will see a variety of items posted, including: a check point security system, windows, a jet dust collector, stereo speakers, burlap bags, etc. The site includes more than 30 material categories, making it a great marketplace for exchanging items.

 This craigslist-like website for Vermont businesses allows you to save time and money!
-Check out all the possible items to list as wanted or available:

 To become a member and start posting items, you must be located in one of the seven participant states (CT, DE, MA, NJ, NY, PA, RI, & VT) and create an account.
 Once the site administrator reviews and accepts your account (generally within 24 hours), you can begin posting your items.
 Anyone is welcome to browse and obtain the posted items by contacting the lister directly.
 For more information, contact the site administrator, Mary Ann Remolador firstname.lastname@example.org of the Northeast Recycling Council.

 *** Please note: Live animal listings, meats, and vegetables are not allowed.***